akqany/tech-insight-leap-motion/README.md

 tech-insight-leap-motion
 ========================

-A demo showcased in AKQA NY tech insight meetup.
+The demo showcased during the AKQA NY tech insight meetup.
 It features the Leap Motion and Unity 3D technologies.

-This demo requires that you have the Leap Motion driver and Unity3D installed (Mac and PC).
+This demo requires that you have the Leap Motion driver and Unity3D installed.
 Please follow the steps below:

 1. Set up Leap Motion driver: https://leapmotion.com/setup
 2. Install Leap Motion SDK: https://developer.leapmotion.com/downloads